 A third category of emissions source is the synthetic minor source, which is defined as a major source which has opted to limit its operations and therefore PTE to less than that of a major source.
 These operating limits are developed so as to be "Federally enforceable"; operating limits which are Federally enforceable are those for which firm, quantifiable boundaries for operation can be put into place.
 For example, a base may wish to limit the number of gallons of diesel fuel that its emergency generators are allowed to consume in a year.
 This non-subjective metric is one that can easily be quantified and shown to limit emissions so that the installations PTE remains below major source thresholds.
-Conversely, attempting to establish a simple limit on emissions of a criteria pollutant without that firm, measurable limit would not be adequate to establish a source as a synthetic minor instead of a major source.
-The resulting air permit for a synthetic minor source are often titled "Federally Enforceable State Operating Permit (FESOP)."
+Conversely, attempting to establish a simple limit on emissions of a criteria pollutant without that firm, a measurable limit would not be adequate to establish a source are often titled "Federally Enforceable State Operating Permit (FESOP)."